arhohuttunen/starter-academic/content/post/spring-boot-webclient-mockwebserver/index.md

 }
 ```

+Since the request body is just a string, verifying the contents would not be pleasant without making comparisons to the JSON.
 Using the `BasicJsonTester.from()` method, we get a `JsonContent` object, which allows us to write AssertJ assertions that use JSONPath expressions.

-This approach verifies both that the data is mapped correctly and that the serialization works.
+This approach verifies both that our wrapper class maps the data correctly and that the serialization works.

 ## Verify Response Deserialization and Output Mapping